RhodiumToad/pllua-ng/doc/pllua.md

 <div class="no-dl-fudge">

+* `Datum` values of type `numeric` convert to json numbers

+* `Datum` values of other types convert to json in the same way as they do in SQL; in particular, `jsonb` and `json` values are included directly, and values with casts to `jsonb` have those casts respected

 * Tables which have had the is_object or is_array metatable set (see below), which will convert to objects or arrays respectively (for arrays, any non-integer keys will be ignored)